Yes, you can get rich even with a normal job.

 Build Wealth By Investing In Index Funds – This is course aimed to teach you how to invest in the most simple terms possible.
 You’ll learn which stocks you should buy, which index fund you should buy, how taxes work on investments, and everything else you need to know to successfully invest for retirement.

-Below is an example of how powerful saving VS investing is.
-Photo from @personalfinanceclub on IG.
+Pictured below is an example of how powerful saving VS investing is.

 Kelsey and Kayla are both saving $500/month, but Kelsey decides to save her money in a bank savings account that pays 2%, while Kayla invests her money in an index fund earning 10%.
 40 years later, Kelsey has about $365,000 and Kayla has almost $2.8 million.